Ginger Molasses Cookies

 Step-by-Step Instructions

-One of my favorite things about these soft molasses cookies is the smell that fills the house when they’re baking.
+One of my favorite things about these soft molasses cookies is the smell that fills the house when baking.

 - Combine the sugar and butter.
 Melt the butter in a saucepan.
 Add the molasses and sugar to the melted butter.
-Mix the butter, sugar, and molasses together heat until the sugar is dissolved.
+Mix the butter, sugar, and molasses together.
+Heat until the sugar is dissolved.

 - Add the egg.
 Add the egg to the mixture and beat again.

 - Cover and chill the dough.
-Refrigerate the cookie dough for at least 30 minutes, or, preferably, for a few hours.
+Refrigerate the cookie dough for at least 30 minutes or, preferably, for a few hours.

 - Preheat the oven.
 Preheat the oven to 350℉.
 Line a few baking sheets with parchment paper.